 About this release

-This release by Public Health Scotland (PHS) provides an update on how long people waited to start treatment with psychological therapies provided by NHS Scotland, for the quarter ending June 2021.
+This release by Public Health Scotland (PHS) provides an update on how long people waited to start treatment with psychological therapies in NHS Scotland for the quarter ending June 2023.
+As of June 2022, psychological therapies data is available via an interactive dashboard.

-- More than four out of five (82.7%) people started their treatment within 18 weeks, compared to 80.5% for the previous quarter, and 74.7% for the quarter ending June 2020.
+- 78.8% of people started their treatment within 18 weeks of referral, compared to 80.0% of people for the previous quarter, and 81.6% of people for the quarter ending June 2022.
 The Scottish Government standard states that 90% of people should start their treatment within 18 weeks of referral to psychological therapies.

-- 1,176 people aged 65+ years started treatment with psychological therapies in this quarter.
-3% started their treatment within 18 weeks, an increase from 85.2% in the previous quarter and an increase from 84.4% for the quarter ending June 2020.
+- 1,398 people aged 65+ years started treatment with psychological therapies in this quarter.
+81.6% started their treatment within 18 weeks of referral, a decrease from 82% in the previous quarter and also a decrease from 82.6% for the quarter ending June 2022.

-- The number of referrals are now similar to pre-COVID levels, with 41,950 people being referred for psychological therapies (and in some cases further adult mental health services) in Scotland (see data quality document).
-This is an 11.8% (4,411) increase from the 37,539 people referred in the previous quarter, and a 91.4% (20,035) increase from the same quarter ending June 2020 (21,915 referrals).
+A total of 40,003 people were referred for psychological therapies (and in some cases further adult mental health services) in Scotland in this quarter (see the Data Quality Document).
+This compares to 41,641 people referred in the previous quarter and a 1.9% (729) increase from the same quarter ending June 2022 (39,274 referrals).

 Psychological therapies refer to a range of interventions, based on psychological concepts and theory, which are designed to help people understand and make changes to their thinking, behaviour and relationships in order to relieve distress and to improve functioning.
 The standard applies specifically to psychological therapies for treatment of a mental illness or disorder.